-This procedure is recommended for any individual dissatisfied with the volume, structure or shape of their lips.
+This procedure is recommended for all women or men who are dissatisfied with the volume, structure or shape of their lips.

-Lip augmentation surgery or lip implant surgery is not recommended for patients allergic to lidocaine or to dermal fillers.
+Lip augmentation surgery or lip implant surgery is not recommended for patients allergic to lidocaine or dermal fillers.
 Patients should be in good general health before surgery.
-Individuals with an active infection near the lips area should not have this procedure.
-Patients suffering from lupus, diabetes or blood clotting problems are not good candidates for lip augmentation.
+Individuals with an active infection near the lip area should not have this procedure.
+Those have lupus or diabetes, or with blood clotting problems also may not be good candidates for lip augmentation.

-Blood thinners, oral supplements and herbal teas need to be avoided at least 2 weeks before the procedure can begin.
-Patients need to quit smoking at least 2-3 weeks before and after the process.
+Blood thinners, herbal supplements, anti-inflammatory drugs and herbal teas need to be avoided at least 2 weeks before the procedure can begin.
+Patients should also quit smoking at least 2-3 weeks before and after the process.
 Following the surgeon’s instructions are very important both before and after the lip augmentation procedure.

-The lip augmentation surgery depends on the technique used.
-It is mostly done under local anaesthesia with no incision sites, the only exception being fat injection which requires general anaesthesia for the liposuction.
+The content of lip enlargement surgery depends primarily on the technique used.
+Most procedures do not require incision and are performed under local anesthesia.
+The only exception is the fat injection that requires general anesthesia for liposuction.

-The technique using dermal fillers is the simplest – The patient is first administered local anaesthesia and then the surgeon will begin marking out the areas where the fillers will be injected.
-A very small needle is then used to inject the dermal fillers into the lips from the marked areas.
+The technique using dermal fillers is the simplest – After local anesthesia is applied to the patient, the surgeon marks the areas where the fillers will be injected.
+A very small needle is used to inject the dermal fillers into the lips from the marked areas.
 The surgeon may also make fine adjustments when the main injection is finished.